 Joint to sole

 If we need to end a joint tenancy (for example in the event of a relationship breakdown) the main applicant will normally keep the original application number.
-We will send them a renewal form so that the application can be updated and reassessed.
-The other applicant will be removed from the original application and sent a new Housing Needs Register application form inviting them to reapply for a sole application.
+We will ask them to complete a change of circumstances form so that the application can be updated and reassessed.
+The other applicant will be removed from the original application and asked to complete a new Housing Needs Register application so they can reapply for a sole application.
 We will assess the new application and write to the applicant with confirmation of their band and banding date.

 - have not responded to an offer of accommodation, or to a request to contact us about your application.
 In these circumstances we write to you asking that you contact us within 28 days.
 If you do not make contact us within that time we will cancel your application

 - have breached your Tenancy Agreement.
-Examples of breaching your Tenancy Agreement include acting anti-socially and subletting your home and failing to keep the property in good condition.
+Examples of breaching your Tenancy Agreement include acting anti-socially, subletting your home and failing to keep the property in good condition.

 We will consider the individual circumstances including exceptional circumstances, health issues or support needs of an applicant before making an application non active.
 We will also consider the reasons for any debt, the efforts made to repay any debt or arrears and/or a change in a pattern of behaviour.

 Application are cancelled if we give you a secure tenancy, or a local Registered Provider has given you an assured tenancy or starter tenancy.